-- 35. Authority to perform the duties of a flight crew member. - 36.
-Practical tests for flight crew. - 37.
-General requirements for practical tests for flight crew. - 38.
-Required aircraft and equipment for practical tests. - 39.
-Resting after failure. - 40.
-Records of training time. - 41.
-Recording of flight time. - 42.
-Limitations on the use of synthetic flight trainer. - 43.
-Use of synthetic flight trainers for demonstration of skill. - 44.
-General requirements for pilot licences, ratings and authorisations.
+- 35. Preliquisites for practical tests for flight crew - 36.
+General requirements for practical tests for flight crew - 37.
+Required aircraft and equipment for practical tests - 38.
+Retesting after failure - 39.
+Records of training time - 40.
+Recording of flight time - 41.
+Limitations on the use of synthetic flight trainer - 42.
+Use of synthetic flight trainers for demonstration of skill - 43.
+General requirements for pilot licences, ratings and authorisations

-PART VI- LICENCES AND RATINGS FOR PILOTS
+PART VI-LICENCES AND RATINGS FOR PILOTS

-- 45. General licensing specifications. - 46.
-Powered-lift category. - 47.
-Circumstances in which class and type ratings are required. - 48.
-Requirements for the issue of class and type ratings. - 49.
-Use of a flight simulation training device for acquisition of experience and demonstration of skill. - 50.
-Circumstances in which an instrument rating is required. - 51.
-Circumstances in which authorization to conduct instruction is required. - 52.
-Crediting of flight time. - 53.
-Curtailment of privileges.
+- 44. General licensing specifications - 45.
+Powered-lift category - 46.
+Circumstances in which class and type ratings are required - 47.
+Requirements for the issue of class and type ratings - 48.
+Use of a flight simulation training device for acquisition of experience and demonstration of skill - 49.
+Circumstances in which an instrument rating is required - 50.
+Circumstances in which authorisation to conduct instruction is required - 51.
+Crediting of flight time - 52.
+Curtailment of privileges